 - Highly versatile modulators for better control

-5. Oscarizor 2D/3D Multi Channel Spectrum Analyzer Review (Free/Paid)
+5. Sugar Audio Oscarizor 2D/3D Multi-Channel Spectrum Analyzer (Free/Paid)

-Another company that introduces a fantastic spectrum analyzer plugin to the market for a reasonable price is Oscarizor with their 2D/3D Multi Channel Spectrum Analyzer plugin.
+Another company that introduces a spectrum analyzer plugin to the market is Oscarizor .

 The plugin itself is no different than others mentioned on this list in terms of workflow.
-However, this plugin is one of the few plugins that allow users to display a frequency spectrum in 3D.
-In addition to that, the 2D/3D Multi Channel Spectrum Analyzer packs an incredible set of features that we are going to discuss.
+However, this plugin is one of the few plugins that allow you to display a frequency spectrum in 3D.
+In addition to that, the 2D/3D Multi-Channel Spectrum Analyzer packs an incredible set of features that we will discuss.

-- Users can choose to view the spectrum in either 2D or 3D formats which is a rare feature among spectrum analyzers
+- You can choose to view the spectrum in either 2D or 3D formats, which is a rare feature among spectrum analyzers

-- DAW host synchronization which is useful for users to exactly compare waveforms
+- DAW host synchronization is useful for you to compare waveforms exactly

 - This plugin makes use of side-chaining and send/receive channels to display parallel waveforms and to allow for spectrum comparisons

-- This plugin has an impressive instrument tuner which automatically sets the block size for the FFT spectrum
+- This plugin has an impressive instrument tuner that automatically sets the block size for the FFT spectrum

-- Users can view up to 10 channels at the same time
+- You can view up to 10 channels at the same time

-- The user interface for this plugin is totally resizable to fit all screens and DAW displays
+- The user interface is totally resizable to fit all screens and DAW displays

-- Users can zoom in using the mouse wheel to view specific frequency ranges
+- You can zoom in using the mouse wheel to view specific frequency ranges

 - The spectrum itself can be freely rotated in 360 degrees in all axes

-Oscarizor 2D/3D Multi Channel Spectrum Analyzer is compatible with Windows 7 or higher for PC and OS X 10.7 or higher for Mac.
+Oscarizor 2D/3D Multi-Channel Spectrum Analyzer is compatible with Windows 7 or higher for PC and OS X 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports only 64-bit systems.
 This plugin has a limited free version that does not have a 3D view, multichannel display, FFT customization, and some more controls.
-Check this plugin on Sugaraudio.

-Much like the MMultiAnalyzer by MeldaProducation, the Oscarizor 2D/3D Multi Channel Spectrum Analyzer is a spectacular spectrum analyzer plugin with a lot of unique features that make it a standout among the rest of the spectrum analyzer plugins found in the market.
+Much like the MMultiAnalyzer by MeldaProducation, the Oscarizor 2D/3D Multi-Channel Spectrum Analyzer is a spectacular spectrum analyzer plugin with many unique features that make it a standout among the rest of the spectrum analyzer plugins found in the market.
 Furthermore, the fact that it comes at a relatively more affordable price, as well as a free version, makes it available for a wider range of users.

 NuGen may not be a household name in the plugin market.
 However, it has been gaining a little bit of traction over recent years due to their consistently high-quality products.

 The NuGen Visualizer is as capable as some of the more well-known spectrum plugins.
-It provides users with powerful tools and features to analyze the audio frequency and improve the workflow.
-Moreover, NuGen Visualizer enables users to recreate optimum mix settings and reduce frequency-repeated errors.
+It provides you with powerful tools and features to analyze the audio frequency and improve the workflow.
+Moreover, NuGen Visualizer enables you to recreate optimum mix settings and reduce frequency-repeated errors.

-- NuGen Visualizer has a single-screen interface for users to view the audio frequency spectrum.
-This interface is resizable which makes it flexible to use with multiple screens and DAWs.
-Additionally, users can customize the display for different viewing modes all by the click of a button
+- NuGen Visualizer has a single-screen interface for you to view the audio frequency spectrum.
+This interface is resizable, which makes it flexible to use with multiple screens and DAWs.
+Additionally, you can customize the display for different viewing modes, all with the click of a button

-- This plugin has an impressive comparison mode which allows users to display frequency spectrums from two separate audio channels in different ways for comparison.
-Users can choose to view the audio tracks either overlapping each other, in a differential display, or side by side
+- Impressive comparison mode that allows you to display frequency spectrums from two separate audio channels in different ways for comparison.
+You can choose to view the audio tracks either overlapping each other, in a differential display, or side by side

 - NuGen Visualizer has several level meters like RMS, Peak, K12, and many more

-- This plugin provides users with 9 different analysis tools for the frequency spectrum.
-These tools include a spectrogram, a stereo spectrogram, FFT Spectrum analysis, stereo spectrum analysis, stereoscope, vectorscope, stereo bias meter, stats and parameter module, and a correlation meter
+- Provides you with 9 different analysis tools for the frequency spectrum.
+These tools include a spectrogram, a stereo spectrogram, FFT Spectrum analysis, stereo spectrum analysis, stereoscope, vectorscope, stereo bias meter, stats, and parameter module, and a correlation meter

 Overall, the Visualizer tool by NuGen is an incredibly powerful tool with an attractive, controllable interface that can handle a wide range of audio-related duties.
-It comes at a relatively more expensive price when compared to plugins of its caliber, but its versatility and features justify its price point.
+It comes at a relatively higher price when compared to plugins of its caliber, but its versatility and features justify its price point.

 Despite being designed specifically as an equalizer tool, Fabfilter Pro-Q3 has one of the most powerful spectrum analyzers.